krishanthisera/CKS-Challenges/challenge-03.md

   ssh node01
 ```

-__As the wroker-node dosen't have have kubeconfig file set__, like the controlplane node that we ussually associate with kubectl command, we can use the `kublet`'s config file.
+__As the worker-node doesn't have have kubeconfig file set__, like the controlplane node that we usually associate with kubectl command, we can use the `kubelet`'s config file.

 So here we pass the kubeconfig file as an environment variable,